cgoldber/Relaxing-Song/README.md

-# Relaxing-Song
-SonicPi program that encodes a relaxing song inspired by the experience of being in an airplane.
+# Symphony into the Stratosphere

+## Description
+This musical piece, generating using SonicPi, aims to invoke the feelings of relaxation I, being someone who isn't afraid of flying, experiences when I am in an airplane.
+In my Symphony into the Stratosphere, I tried to capture the calming white noise of airplane mechanisms and the serenity provided by being so far away from the chaos down on Earth.